Commercial and Procurement Services

 Integrated Quality and Environmental Policy Statement

 The role of Belfast City Council’s Commercial and Procurement Services (CPS) is to develop and embed a consistent corporate approach to commercial and procurement activity.
 We will do this by driving effectiveness, efficiency and improvement of procurement processes and deriving value from all procurements and all income generation opportunities.

-CPS will support and contribute to the success of the Belfast Agenda and corporate vision through the key themes of ensuring compliance, adopting a collaborative and customer focused approach, developing and embedding a corporate approach to commercial and procurement activity and delivering our social value aspirations.
+CPS support and contribute to the success of the Belfast Agenda and corporate vision through the key themes of ensuring compliance, adopting a collaborative and customer focused approach, developing and embedding a corporate approach to commercial and procurement activity and delivering our social value aspirations.

 - Commit to fulfil all applicable compliance obligations including statutory, stakeholder and industry commitments and agreements.

-- Commit to maintain focus and resilience in the face of unprecedented internal and external change
+- Commit to maintain focus and resilience in the face of unprecedented internal and external change.

-Key elements of the unit's commitments therefore are:
+Key elements of CPS's commitments therefore are:

 - Where practicable, we will seek to support BCC in spending money on procuring goods, works and services to the benefit of the people, the communities and the economy of Belfast.

 - To promote environmental sustainability for example supporting reduction in waste and carbon emissions, supporting energy efficiency and promoting and procuring the use of materials from renewable and sustainable sources within the council and our supply chain.